France Bans Pension Protests Opposite Parliament - UrduPoint

 Opinion polls have shown around two-thirds of French people oppose the reform, which is also to require people to work longer for a full pension.

-The government has said it is necessary to avoid the system from slipping into deficit, and bring France into line with its European neighbours where the legal retirement age is typically later in life.
+The government has said it is necessary to avoid the system from slipping into deficit, and bring France in line with its European neighbours where the legal retirement age is typically higher.

 But critics say the changes are unfair for people who start working at a young age in physically tough jobs, and women who interrupt their careers to raise children.